Perfectly Baked Salmon with Lemon and Dill

-The trick to perfectly cooked salmon is to gently bake the fish in a little liquid — you can use wine, stock, and even water.
+The trick to perfectly cooked salmon is to bake the fish in a little liquid — you can use wine, stock, and even water.
 After adding the liquid, cover the fish and bake until just cooked.
 The salmon basically poaches in the liquid.
 You could also call this recipe oven poached salmon.
 It’s practically no-fail.

-Start by layering sliced lemons and fresh herbs on the bottom of the dish.
-Add lightly seasoned salmon fillets on top, add a splash of liquid and then cover with foil.
-After about 20 minutes of baking in the oven, the salmon will be perfectly cooked, moist, and delicious.
+Place the salmon fillets on top of the herbs and lemon then cover with foil or parchment paper.
+After about 20 minutes of baking in the oven, the salmon will be perfectly cooked, tender and delicious.

 Your best bet for checking if salmon is cooked is a thermometer — we cook salmon to 125 degrees F, which means it will be soft, tender, and slightly pink in the center.
 The texture at this temperature is much better than when cooked to a higher temperature.